mohamedelawakey/Data_Science/open weather map/README.md

 ---

-## 🔧 Features
+## Features
-- Display temperature, humidity, and more in Arabic.
+- Display temperature, humidity, and more.
 - Gets real-time data from OpenWeatherMap.

 ---

-## 🚀 How to Use
+## How to Use

 1. Clone the repository:
    ```bash